Brand Identity Guide

 The University of Texas at San Antonio is committed to providing access to excellence in teaching and learning, discovery and research, and community service.
 As we communicate about our work both internally and externally, it is crucial that we be both consistent and effective.
 We ask all members of the university community to use the new UTSA Branding Guide to ensure that our visual communications—print or electronic—convey a cohesive image.

 This guide outlines the standards designed to promote UTSA, its colleges and programs to all audiences on and off our campuses.
-It applies to such printed pieces as brochures, fliers, posters, letterhead, business cards, advertising and newsletters.
+It applies to such printed pieces as brochures, fliers, posters, letterhead, business cards, advertising, merchandise/giveaways and newsletters.
 It also includes official university web pages and presentations.

-We, the leadership of UTSA, endorse this guide and ask that each UTSA employee and department leader work with us to uphold these standards.
-Our continuing success as a leader in higher education is best told through consistent application of identity standards.
+We ask that each UTSA employee and department leader work to uphold these standards.
+UTSA’s continuing success as a leader in higher education is best told through consistent application of identity standards.

 Kimberly Andrews Espy